 You might think your property is safe because the creditor doesn't know you own it.
 But the reality is this: Creditors have good—and perfectly legal—ways to find out what property you own.
 Below are some of the methods that judgment creditors use to find your assets.

 One of the best sources of asset information available to the creditor is you.
 In the course of applying for or dealing with the creditor, you probably gave the creditor information about your assets.

-Your last payment to the creditor.
-Smart judgment creditors will keep information from your last payment.
+Smart judgment creditors keep information from your last payment.
 If you paid by check, the creditor will know what bank you use and what your account number is.

-It is fairly easy for judgment creditors to find information about real estate you own, especially if it is in a county near where you live.
-Real estate records are available to the public, and more and more are searchable online.
+It's fairly easy for judgment creditors to find information about real estate you own, especially if the property is in a county near where you live.
+Real estate records are available to the public, and often searchable online.

-In many states, if the creditor has a judgment against you, the Department of Motor Vehicles will provide it with information about your registered vehicles (although the creditor may have to pay a fee).
-Also if there are liens filed against your personal property (such as a boat), those are often recorded with the Secretary of State or sometimes with the county, and are usually public record.
+In many states, if the creditor has a judgment against you, the Department of Motor Vehicles will provide it with information about your registered vehicles.
+Although, the creditor might have to pay a fee.
+Also, if liens are filed against your personal property, such as a boat, those liens are often recorded with the Secretary of State or sometimes with the county, and are usually public record.

 Once it has a judgment, a creditor may serve you with notice of a debtor's examination.
-The notice will order you to appear at a certain place at a certain time and testify, under oath, about your assets.
+The notice will order you to appear at a specific place at a certain time and testify, under oath, about your assets.
 If you don't show up, the court could hold you in contempt of court and issue a warrant for your arrest.
-(Learn more about the debtor examination and consequences of not appearing.)
-A creditor that is serious about collecting from you can hold a debtor's examination and question you about all sorts of assets and income that you may have.
+A creditor that's serious about collecting from you can hold a debtor's examination and question you about all sorts of assets and income that you might have.

-Required documents.
-The creditor can also require that you bring certain types of documents to the examination, such as tax returns, bank statements, business records, deed, and leases.
+The creditor can also require that you bring certain types of documents to the examination, like tax returns, bank statements, business records, deeds, and leases.